Victoria Vaughan Dickson, Ph.D., RN, FAHA, FHFSA, FAAN, Dean

 Admission requirements for CEIN/B.S.

 Applicants must have a baccalaureate degree with cumulative undergraduate GPA of 3.0 or better.
-The following required science courses must be completed prior to admission with B or better grades in each: Human Anatomy and Physiology (PNB 2264 and 2265 or equivalent), Chemistry (CHEM 1122 or equivalent), Biology (BIOL 1107 or equivalent), Genetics (MCB 2400 or equivalent and must be taken within five years of enrollment in the program), Microbiology (MCB 2610) or equivalent).
-An undergraduate statistics course and a formal undergraduate research methods course must be completed with grades of C or better.
+The following required science courses must be completed prior to admission with “B-” or better grades in each: Human Anatomy and Physiology (PNB 2264 and 2265 or equivalent), Chemistry (CHEM 1122 or equivalent), Biology (BIOL 1107 or equivalent), Genetics (MCB 2400 or equivalent and must be taken within five years of enrollment in the program), Microbiology (MCB 2610) or equivalent).
+An undergraduate statistics course must be completed with grades of C or better.

 I. University General Education Requirements